-With an extensive talent pool, it seems like France presents fresh faces every .
+With an extensive talent pool, it seems like presents fresh faces every .
 At the same time, some of its veterans are too indispensable to replace.
 Here’s a list of the eleven most capped players from Les Bleus.

 Hugo Lloris, 145

 With 145 caps, the super reflexive goalkeeper Hugo Lloris is the most-capped French player to date.
 He started for the French side that won the World Cup in 2018.
 Captain of the team since 2010, Lloris also led Les Bleus to a quarterfinal finish at Euro 2012 and the 2014 World Cup, along with finishing runners-up at Euro 2016 and World Cup 2022.
-He announced his retirement shortly after the Qatar World Cup.
+He announced his retirement shortly after the World Cup.

 via Twitter